ESCOMP/CTSM/doc/source/tech_note/Offline/CLM50_Tech_Note_Offline.rst

 :math:`b_{0} =0.29548,b_{1} =0.00504,b_{2} =-1.4957\times 10^{-5} ,b_{3} =1.4881\times 10^{-8}`
 are coefficients from polynomial fits to the placeCAM data.

-The additional atmospheric forcing variables required by Table 2.3 are derived as follows.
+The additional atmospheric forcing variables required by :numref:`Table Atmospheric input to land model` are derived as follows.
 The atmospheric reference height :math:`z'_{atm}` (m) is set to 30 m.
 The directional wind components are derived as :math:`u_{atm} =v_{atm} ={W_{atm} \mathord{\left/ {\vphantom {W_{atm}  \sqrt{2} }} \right. \kern-\nulldelimiterspace} \sqrt{2} }` .